Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

 **Mandatory: Attribute mapping**

-Use the key `attribute_statements` to provide mappings for attributes returned by the SAML identity provider's response to OpenProject internal attributes.
+Use the key `attribute_statements` to provide mappings for attributes returned by the SAML identity provider's response to ProyeksiApp internal attributes.

 ```yaml
 # <-- other configuration -->